legendofmiracles/yas/README.md

 Yas really doesn&rsquo;t try, and doesn&rsquo;t want to be the most secure option, but instead rather the fastest (as in no added security delay) or the **bloat free** option (if you ignore the tui version .-.).

 Yas also doesn&rsquo;t use pam like any other software that priv escalates, i personnaly see this as a positive, because yas doesn&rsquo;t depend on it.

+<a id="org9a53487"></a>

+# Configuration

+You can configure the tui version, with a custom color scheme, have a look at the libraries documentation for that (<https://docs.rs/cursive_core/0.1.1/cursive_core/theme/index.html#themes>).
+Note, that the lastest release doesn&rsquo;t support it yet, so you&rsquo;ll have to get the git aur package or compile from source.